htcondor/htcondor/docs/man-pages/get_htcondor.rst

 Description
 -----------

+[FIXME]: how do we make this link version-sensitive?
+Do we point to the downloads page, instead?

 See https://htcondor.readthedocs.io/en/latest/getting-htcondor for detailed instructions on using this tool.
-[FIXME: how do we make that link version-sensitive?
-Do we point to the downloads page, instead?]

 Options
 -------